 Believe it or not, there is more to Fremantle than its charming maritime atmosphere.
 Behind its demure façade, there are several grim stories of true crime and lawlessness which date back to the seaside town’s early days as a convict settlement.
-For those wanting to delve into some of the historical scandals, ghost stories and darker aspects of Fremantle’s history, there are several historic sites and tours for you to explore across the city.
+For those wanting to delve into some of the historical scandals, ghost stories and darker aspects of Fremantle’s history, there are several historic sites for you to explore across the city.

 Fremantle Prison is the largest convict-built structure in Western Australia and in 2010 was the first Western Australian building to be included on the World Heritage List.
 The prison was built as barracks for convicts in the 19th century and functioned as a maximum-security jail until 1991.
 Part of the prison was sequestered by the Australian Defence Force in World War II as a military detention centre with many Italian Australians, identified as ‘enemy aliens’, incarcerated at the prison during the war.
 A royal commission into the prison was conducted in 1983 following a series of prisoner riots and concerns over poor conditions.
 The prison was decommissioned in November of 1991 with prisoners transferred to Casuarina Prison.